Weak error expansion of a stopped numerical scheme for singular Langevin process: Mathematical setting and results

 which would allow potentials that exhibit logarithmic singularities.
-Here, we forbid those potential, following the assumption stated in~\cite{ergodicity2}.
+Here, we forbid those potentials, following the assumption stated in~\cite{ergodicity2}.
 This assumption plays a vital role in the construction of a Lyapunov function for both the continuous-time process and the numerical scheme.
 We need a Lyapunov function of order $e^{bH}$ for any $b<\beta$, which cannot be achieved under~\eqref{eq:assu_not_used}.
 In this case, it would be possible that the bounds on the semi-group given by Theorem~\ref{thm:estimates} are not in $L^1(\mathcal Law(\bar Z_n))$.
 Since the proof of theorem~\ref{thm:estimates} relies on computation in Sobolev spaces, and the use of Sobolev embedding, as in~\cite{Hk-hypo,journelannealing}, we need an additional assumption on the derivatives of the potential of all orders in order to carry out the computation.
 However, the Villani-type condition presented in~\cite{Hk-hypo} is not satisfied by singular potentials, as in the $H^1$ case from~\cite{BaudoinGordinaHerzog}.
-Therefore, we impose Assumption~\ref{assu:Hr-setting}.
-This set of assumptions encompasses the Lennard-Jones potential, as well as any repulsive interaction that exhibits a sufficiently rapid explosion, coupled with an additional confinement potential.
-It is well-established in numerical probability that the proof of weak convergence rely on estimates of the kind given by Theorem~\ref{thm:estimates}.
-The proof of this theorem is based on Gamma calculus, see Section~\ref{s-sec:Gamma_Calculus}.
-This enables us to make series expansion at any order of the error induced by the numerical scheme at each step, with a remaining term of the form $\delta^k\E\po e^{bH(\bar Z_n)} \pf$.
-This would be infinite in the case of an unstopped numerical scheme like~\eqref{def:schema_Euler}, but we will show that in the case of the numerical scheme~\eqref{def:schema_stoped}, there is, under our assumptions, as in the continuous setting, a Lyapunov function of this order.
-In particular, we may apply the method developed in~\cite{Talay-Tubaro} to get weak convergence as well as expansion \textit{\`a la Talay-Tubaro} for this numerical scheme.
-Besides, a corollary of Theorem~\ref{thm:num_approx_finite_time} is the uniform in time weak convergence of the process.
-For a given $f\in\mathcal P(U)$, and $z\in\R^{2d}$, there exists $C>0$ such that for all $t\geqslant 0$, $n\delta = t$:
+Therefore, we impose Assumption~\ref{assu:Hr-setting}. \lj{This set of assumptions encompasses any repulsive interaction that exhibits a sufficiently rapid explosion (at least algebraic), such as Lennard-Jones interaction, and Coulomb interaction as soon as the particles are living in $\R^q$ for $q\geqslant 3$, coupled with an additional confinement potential.
+However, it's important to note that 2-dimensional Coulomb interactions ($U_i(r) \propto \ln(r)$) do not satisfy these assumptions.}